What is Attorney SEO?

 We'll cover how you can calculate your Share of Branded Search in Chapter 9.

 Keyword rankings and organic traffic are leading indicators that you're doing the right thing.
-Getting appointments and cases from organic traffic are ultimately the primary revenue metrics you want, though.
+Getting appointments and cases are ultimately the primary revenue metrics you want, though.
 These are your lagging indicators to pay attention to if you want to understand your real ROI.

 You can track how well organic traffic is converting for you in Google Analytics (GA4).
 Learn how by reading Chapter 9: How to Measure Results of SEO for Law Firms.